 - How big do tegu lizards get?
 Most tegus reach 4 to 5 feet in length, depending on the species.

 - How long do tegu lizards live?
 Tegus can live up to 10+ years with proper care.

 - How fast can a tegu lizard run?
 Their muscular legs enable tegus to run very fast.

 Ask a Pet Care Center associate about Petco's selection of products available for the care and happiness of your new pet.
 All products carry a 100% money-back guarantee.

 Because all reptiles are potential carriers of infectious diseases such as salmonella bacteria, always wash your hands before and after handling your reptile or habitat contents to help prevent the potential spread of disease.

 Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing or caring for reptiles and should consider having a pet other than a reptile.

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about lizards and disease.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If your pet is sick or if you need additional information, please contact your veterinarian as appropriate.